LlamaTechnologies/LlamaLangGo/README.md

 # LlamaLang
+This language is defined with game development in mind.
+Also tries to standardize some implementation details so many other implementations are compatible between them in contrast to c++.
-This is a language for game development heavily inspired by Jonathan Blows language, Jai.
+I heavily inspired by Jonathan Blows language, Jai.

+Features:
 - Annotations like Java.
-- Sintax Go/TypeScript inspired.
+- Syntax Go/TypeScript inspired.
+- Reflection
-- Reflection and function compile time excecution.
+- compile time functions execution.
-- Memory is completly managed by the programmer.
+- Memory management fully up to the programmer.
 - Strongly typed.
 - Compiled.

-See the [wiki](https://github.com/Pablo96/LlamaLang/wiki) for language definition
+See the [wiki](https://github.com/Pablo96/LlamaLangGo/wiki) for language definition

 ## Implementation details
-The compiler is made using ANTLR v4 with C# target and it targets LLVM IR so it can be compiled for every hardware supported by LLVM and have debuging capabilities.
+The compiler is made using ANTLR v4 with Go target.
+It targets LLVM IR, so it can be compiled for every hardware supported by LLVM and have debugging capabilities.

 ## Example
-An example of the gramar can be found at the files test.def and test.decl.
+An example of the grammar can be found in ´examples´ folder.

-## Suported IDE's
+## Supported IDE's
-As to date none is supported but these are the future targets in order of priority:
+As to date none is supported, but these are the future targets in order of priority:
 - Visual Studio Code
 - Visual Studio